ledererd/ledererd.github.io/openstack16-101-workshop/02_exercise1.md

 The public network is attached to the underlying phsyical provider network, and therefore is the bridge outside of the cluster.

+*NOTE: You may see other networks in this list.
+This means that others may be ahead of you in the lab.*

 There is a public subnet (attached to the *public* network) created in the range *10.0.0.0/24*:

 ```